Last Updated:

 Quick Answer: District of Columbia DC 2 typically offer better odds than multi-state games like Powerball (1 in 292.2M) or Mega Millions (1 in 290.5M).
 Multi-state games offer larger jackpots but with much longer odds.

 For daily action with better odds, try District of Columbia daily draw games like DC 2 or DC 3.
 For life-changing jackpots with better odds than Powerball (1 in 292.2M) or Mega Millions (1 in 290.5M), play District of Columbia state lotto games.
-Compare all games in the table above, or use our number analysis to see hot and cold numbers for each game.
+Compare all games in the table above, or use our analysis to see hot and cold numbers for each game.

 Quick Answer: State-only games like DC 2 are exclusive to District of Columbia with proceeds staying in-state, while multi-state games like Powerball and Mega Millions pool ticket sales across multiple states for larger jackpots.
 State games typically have better odds but smaller prizes.